21. Twin gestation

 Wait and see

-The small sac in the left horn of the uterus is found to have grown considerably three weeks later: the amnion and chorion and the embryo are clearly visible on screen.
-But the black ball on the right is not bigger.
-There is no chorion, no amnion, no embryo, nothing of that kind: it looks exactly like it did three weeks before.
+The small ball in the left horn of the uterus is found to have grown considerably three weeks later: now the embryo is clearly visible on screen.
+But the black ball on the right has not grown at all.
+There is no embryo to be seen: it looks exactly like it did three weeks before.
 And so the right image concerns a cyst: a cavity in the wall of the uterus that is filled with fluid.
 It is a benign disorder that mainly occurs in older mares.
 This cyst is round and is indistinguishable from an amnion sac in an early stage of gestation.
-According to the guidelines for crushing, I should have crushed the smaller of the two, the one in the left uterus horn, straight away during the initial examination at twenty days of pregnancy.
+According to the guide-lines for crushing, I should have crushed the smaller of the two, the one in the left uterus horn, straight away during the initial examination at twenty days of pregnancy.
 That would have ended the gestation of the mare, as that was the amnion sac.
 The cyst on the right would have been all that remained.